fairlearn/fairlearn/docs/contributor_guide/development_process.rst

        contains the prerequisites for the core Fairlearn package

     -  `requirements-dev.txt <https://github.com/fairlearn/fairlearn/blob/main/requirements-dev.txt>`_ contains
-       the prerequisites for Fairlearn development (such as flake8 and pytest)
+       the prerequisites for Fairlearn development (such as ruff and pytest)

 The `requirements.txt <https://github.com/fairlearn/fairlearn/blob/main/requirements.txt>`_
 file is consumed